z2486357/practice-of-implement-mechine-learning/README.md

-# practice-of-svm
+# practice-of-implement-mechine-learning

-This is a simple record of the implement of scikit_learn svm.
+This is a simple record of the implement of scikit_learn mechine learning.

 The data is download from kaggle.
 It is a data about recognizing of handwriting.